Exploring ‘Spaces’ of Learning: Girls’ Education during COVID in Pakistan

 Most importantly, however, this remains an opportune time for Pakistan to increase its GDP share for the education sector.
 The long promised 4% of the GDP share (as a minimum) has never been needed more than today, especially for primary education where foundational learning losses can be expected to have significant effects into the future (OKR, 2020).
 As the new budget passes, and provinces prepare for allocations downstream, this is the right time to rethink the mental and social costs the education sector must bear this year to preserve whatever educational gains Pakistan has made over the past decade in student access and nascent stages of basic literacy.

-Aliya Khalid, Affiliated Lecturer and Research Associate, Faculty of Education, University of Cambridge
+Aliya Khalid is an Affiliated Lecturer and Research Associate at the Faculty of Education, University of Cambridge.

-Musharfa Shah, MPhil Education Leadership and Management 2022, LUMS
+Musharfa Shah completed her MPhil in Education Leadership and Management in 2022 from LUMS.

 Authors: